klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP7.md

 ```javascript
 kip7Instance.transferFrom(sender, recipient, amount [, sendParam])
 ```
-Moves amount tokens from sender to recipient using the allowance mechanism. amount is then deducted from the caller’s allowance.
+Transfers the `amount` of token from the `sender` to the `recipient` using the allowance mechanism.
+The caller’s allowance is reduced alongside the balance of `sender`.

 Note that this method will submit a transaction to the Klaytn network, which will charge the transaction fee to the sender.